Searchresults

 This training targets Programme Committee chairs.

 What?Taking on the position of Programme Committee (PC) chair means taking on leadership.
 Implementing this “leadership”, however, it is not always straightforward.
 After all, the mandate is only temporary, which necessarily renders your leadership temporary as well.
-Rather than making unilateral …
+Rather …

 Read more -